 No, the recruitment process is based on education and skills, not appearance.
 Hence, looks don’t matter in most jobs.
 But if you are applying for modelling or acting professions, then your looks might matter.

-Candid images, pictures wearing sunglasses, images with filters, too much makeup, and tattooed faces aren’t allowed in a professional CV.
-Though in some specific industries like modelling, films, acting, etc., you may include such pictures.
+Candid images, pictures wearing sunglasses and images with filters aren’t allowed in a professional CV.
+You may include such pictures in specific industries like modelling, films, acting, etc.

 The signs of a suitable CV measure how you present your profile summary, relevant skills and relevant achievements.
 In your CV, recruiters will look for your job suitability, and these three factors will influence them to know more about you.